Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-NA NA about 1 month ago
+NA NA 3 months ago

 This is insane and inhumane.
 If the homeless has no place to go and no one that will help them, and no government funding for assistance, exactly what do you think they will do?
 Vote against this foolishness.